A complete guide to Zendesk SLA tracking

 Once a policy applies to a ticket, Zendesk starts measuring it against the targets you've defined.
 You can set different time goals for each metric based on the ticket's priority.
 A pretty common setup is to have tight targets for "Urgent" tickets (like a 15-minute First Reply Time) and more relaxed goals for "Low" priority ones.

 It's also really important to define your hours of operation.
 You can set targets to be measured in business hours (say, 9-to-5, Monday to Friday) or calendar hours (24/7).
-This makes sure the clock isn't ticking when your team is offline, giving you a much fairer picture of your performance.
+This makes sure the clock isn't ticking when your team is offline, giving you a much fairer and more accurate picture of your performance.

 Monitoring performance in views and Zendesk Explore